 Annemiek performed various concerts as a soloist accompanied by the Brabants Orkest (2011), the Zeeuws Orkest (2012) and TY Kamerorkest (2014) and was invited by the Dutch Consulates of San Francisco, Calgary and Vancouver as well as The Netherland America Foundation to tour the United States and Canada in April 2012.
 In 2019 she performed Webers Clarinet Quintet with Amsterdam Sinfonietta.

-Annemiek has a growing freelance career with orchestras and ensembles around the Netherlands, including the Royal Concertgebouw Orchestra, Rotterdam Philharmonic Orchestra, the Residentie Orchestra, Philharmonie Zuidnederland and the NBE (Netherlands Wind Ensemble).
+Annemiek has a growing freelance career with orchestras and ensembles around the Netherlands, including the Royal Concertgebouw Orchestra, Rotterdam Philharmonic Orchestra and the Residentie Orchestra.
+She worked with conductors such as Herbert Blomstedt, John Eliot Gardiner, Valery Gergiev, Bernard Haitink, Daniel Harding.

 Annemiek has been awarded several funds and scholarships.
 In 2019 she received a contribution to buy an e-flat clarinet from Stichting Eigen Muziekinstrument.
-In the same year she was awarded the Bernard Haitink Fund: a scholarship (awarded every year to a former academist of the Royal Concertgebouw Orchestra) to financially support her developing musical career.
+In the same year she was awarded the Bernard Haitink Fund: a scholarship awarded every year to a former academist of the Royal Concertgebouw Orchestra to financially support her developing musical career.
+Also Muziekfonds Stringendo contributes financially to her development.